wp-plugins/metro-share/readme.txt

 By default, the plugin displays the sharing icons via the_content(), however you may wish to display it elsewhere.
-If this is the case, please install the "Metro Share Remover" plugin and add the code <code><?php do_action( 'metroshare' ); ?></code>
+If this is the case, please install the "<a href="http://geek.ryanhellyer.net/products/metro-share-remover/">Metro Share Remover</a>" plugin and add the code <code><?php do_action( 'metroshare' ); ?></code>
 wherever you wish to display the sharing icons.

 The plugin is provided with CSS by default, but you can unhook this and add your own.
-For an example of this, check out the "Metro Share Styles" plugin.
+For an example of this, check out the "<a href="http://geek.ryanhellyer.net/products/metro-share-styles/">Metro Share Styles</a>" plugin.

 == Frequently Asked Questions ==